Hood River County, Oregon: Economy

 The Columbia River, which runs right by the city of Hood River, has become a premier windsurfing destination, attracting windsurfers from throughout the United States and around the world.
-Cool, moist coastal air is drawn through the Columbia River Gorge as the desert to the east heats up on warm days, creating winds between 15-35 knots most days in the summer.
+Cool, moist coastal air is drawn through the Columbia River Gorge as the desert to the east heats up on warm days, creating winds between 15 and 35 knots most days in the summer.
 With the current in the Columbia River flowing from east to west, and the wind blowing from west to east, large swells are created on the river that windsurfers enjoy riding like waves.
 Windsurfing has affected the local economy in many ways: windsurfing-oriented businesses and upscale restaurants catering to visiting windsurfers have reinvigorated the downtown area, many people who first visited Hood River in search of wind and waves have settled in the area and become an integral part of the community, and the local economy has been infused with much needed tourist dollars.

 The Mount Hood Railroad provides freight service, connecting with the Union Pacific at Hood River, Oregon, and operates excursion trains and dinner trains on a 22 mi rail line running from Hood River to Parkdale.
 The line was completed in 1909, and operated as an independent company until acquired by Union Pacific Railroad in 1968.
 In 1987 a local group of investors purchased the line for $600,000, naming it the Mount Hood Railroad.
 In 2008 Mount Hood Railroad was acquired by Iowa Pacific Holdings, based in Chicago.
 The company leases storage on its lines for excess freight cars, in addition to, or at times in place of, operating recreational rides.